 Junior Academy of Sciences Ukraine opened up the first state science museum in the country.

-This year has been filled with discouraging news about closures, cuts and cancelled programs.
+This year has been filled with discouraging news about closures, cuts, and canceled programs.
 But in the shadow of these events, good things have happened for the science education industry, and especially for all science enthusiasts in Ukraine.

 “The Inside Explorer exhibits are very popular among our visitors.
 We plan to use all its educational functions during our future educational programs.” – Says Vasyl Dunets, Scientific and Educational Manager at the Science Museum of The Junior Academy of Sciences Ukraine.

 Unfortunately, the museum had to temporarily close in November, after only being operational for a month due to the situation with COVID-19 in the country.
-But we are celebrating the small victories, and this institution will bring new opportunities of science education to the country and Ukrainians can look forward to many years of engaging, fascinating and joyful science experiences, after this pandemic.
+But we are celebrating the small victories, and this institution will bring new opportunities for science education to the country and Ukrainians can look forward to many years of engaging, fascinating, and joyful science experiences, after this pandemic.

 Share this article